Alluxio/documentation/docs/en/overview/FAQ.md

----
-layout: global
-title: Frequently Asked Questions
+# Frequently Asked Questions
-nickname: FAQ
-group: Overview
-priority: 5
----

-* Table of Contents
-{:toc}

 ## What is Alluxio?

 [Alluxio](https://www.alluxio.io/), formerly Tachyon, is an open source, memory speed, virtual distributed storage.
 It enables any application to interact with any data from any storage system at memory speed.
-Read more about Alluxio [here]({{ '/en/Overview.html' | relativize_url }}).
+Read more about Alluxio [here](../Overview.md).

 ## What platforms and Java versions can Alluxio run on?